 6. Will physician offices be moved to Downtown Utica?

-Part of the plan of the hospital/healthcare campus in downtown Utica is to establish a Medical Office Building across from the hospital.
-This will provide office space for many of the MVHS-employed physicians as well as other physicians that may be interested in leasing space.
-It is also anticipated that over the course of time, additional medical office space would be developed in the downtown area.Part of the plan of the hospital/healthcare campus in downtown Utica is to establish a Medical Office Building across from the hospital.
+Part of the plan of the medical center in Downtown Utica is to establish a Medical Office Building across from the medical center.
 This will provide office space for many of the MVHS-employed physicians as well as other physicians that may be interested in leasing space.
 It is also anticipated that over the course of time, additional medical office space would be developed in the downtown area.

 8. Will I have to reapply for my job?